Below Deck Filming Locations – on a budget by ferry (2026)

 Below Deck AdventureS1Ålesund (main hub)Norway✅ Yes (lots of ferries)

-• Caribbean/Seychelles: usually fly in first, then use local ferries/boats where available.
+• Caribbean and Seychelles: usually easiest if you fly in first, then use local ferries or inter-island boats where available.

-• Best planning approach: start from a major ferry hub (Athens/Piraeus, Split, Naples, Barcelona) and hop outwards.
+• Best planning approach: start from a major ferry hub such as Athens/Piraeus, Split, Naples or Barcelona and hop outwards.

 Let’s list the BD filming locations by country